JTB Consulting is South Africa's Leading Business Plan Company

 • Could changes to external financial factors, such as revised lending standards, increased cost of capital or higher interest rates, hurt the business?

-• Are there projected increases to the cost of doing business (i.e., rent, wages, inventory, utilities) that could hurt the business?
+• Are there projected increases to the cost of doing business (i.e., rent, wages, inventory, utilities) that could hurt the company?

 Political Environment